cscart/docs/en/cscart_addons/addons/google_remarketing_tag/index.rst

     .. fancybox:: img/Google-remarketing-tag_15.png
         :alt: Remarketing tag.
 Track code ID

     Once you have the track code ID, you need to go to the admin panel of your store and enter this code in the add-on settings.
-Go to the **Add-ons list** page, find the Google Remarketing Tag add-on and click it.
+Go to the **Add-ons list** page, find the Remarketing Tag add-on and click it.
 Paste the ID number into the **Track code** field.

     .. fancybox:: img/Google-remarketing-tag_1.png
         :alt: add-on settings